Get It!

 grid.speed The current grid sub-master speed in percent.

 grid.powerAt(x, y) Get the resulting power at the specified position.
-This is handy to reuse values accross sources and is an alternative to using the mem and recall functions.
+Handy to share values between sources which is an alternative to using the mem and recall functions.

 Examples